ChristopheSeg/lab-directory/README.md

 ### Do not use this plugin it is in development

 I started this plugin in october 2017.
 At present time, this repro is only used as backup.
+At present, no permission is tested so that some backend page may be accessible to registered user Don't use this plugin on a production website.

 ### Features overview
 Lab-directory is a directory plugins that can :